Chengdu: Religion

 Chengdu contains official, Roman Catholic and Protestant congregations, some of which are underground churches.

 The Apostolic Vicariate of Szechwan (now known as Diocese of Chengdu) was established on 15 October 1696.
 Artus de Lionne, a French missionary of Paris Foreign Missions Society, was appointed as the first Apostolic Vicar.

-In 1890, the Canadian Methodist Mission was searching for more stations in Asia.
-In February 1891, Dr. Virgil Chittenden Hart, who had been Superintendent of the New York Methodist Mission Society of Central China recommended that Chengtu be its first Mission sight.
-During the meeting, it was proposed he lead this contingency; having built western hospitals, Boy's and Girl's schools at Missions he established on the Yangtze and Gan Rivers from 1866 – 1888.
-On 9 May 1891 Dr. Virgil Hart arrived in Chengtu and two weeks later bought a home and had it subdivided into living quarters and a dispensary, for the later arriving Missionary staff to move into.
+In 1890, the Canadian Methodist Mission was seeking additional stations in Asia.
+In February 1891, Dr. Virgil Chittenden Hart, who had been Superintendent of the New York Methodist Mission Society of Central China, recommended at a meeting that Chengtu be the site of its first Mission.
+During the meeting, it was proposed that he lead the contingent to establish it, having built western hospitals as well as boys' and girls' schools at missions he established on the Yangtze and Gan Rivers 1866-88.
+On 9 May 1891, Hart arrived in Chengtu; two weeks later, he bought a home and had it subdivided into living quarters and a dispensary for the later-arriving Missionary staff to move into.

-On 24 June 1892, the doors of Chengtu's first Protestant Mission Headquarters were opened with over one thousand people of the community attending.
-The first Methodist religious service was held the following Sunday with only several attendants.
-The first western dispensary in Sichuan was opened 3 November 1892 with sixteen patients seeking care.
+On 24 June 1892, the doors of Chengtu's first Protestant Mission Headquarters were opened, with over 1,000 people from the community in attendance.
+The first Methodist religious service was held the following Sunday, with only a few attendants.
+The first western dispensary in Sichuan was opened on 3 November 1892 with sixteen patients seeking care.
 The mission site became so popular that a larger space was secured near Chengtu's East Gate in the spring of 1893.
 This site is where the city's first Methodist church (Sï-Shen-Tsï Methodist Church) and hospital were built.
-These were later razed by rioting Chinese in 1895 and the Mission staff retreated to Chongqing and later Shanghai to escape the marauders.
-Dr. Virgil Hart traveled to Peking to demand redress and full payment of retribution was collected from Sichuan Viceroy Liu Ping Chang.
-The mission compound was quickly rebuilt only to be destroyed once more in the riots of 1901.
-These were rebuilt a third time and later missionaries would relocate and expand the Boys' and Girls' Schools just south of the city, dedicating the Divinity College as Hart College in 1914; a part of the West China Union University, that is now Sichuan University and the West China School of Medicine (Huaxiyida).
+These were later razed by rioting Chinese in 1895, and the Mission staff retreated to Chongqing and later Shanghai to escape the marauders.
+Dr. Virgil Hart traveled to Peking to demand redress, and full payment of retribution was collected from Sichuan Viceroy Liu Ping Chang.
+The mission compound was quickly rebuilt, only to be destroyed once more in the riots of 1901.
+These were rebuilt a second time and later missionaries would relocate and expand the Boys' and Girls' Schools just south of the city, dedicating the Divinity College as Hart College in 1914; a part of the West China Union University, that is now Sichuan University and the West China School of Medicine (Huaxiyida).
 During the Cultural Revolution, the Sï-Shen-Tsï Methodist Church building was no longer in use and the building was entrusted to the nearby Chengdu City Second People's Hospital for management.
 The hospital used the chapel as a kindergarten and the office of the hospital equipment department.
 In 1984, the hospital returned the chapel building to the church.